Esri/arcgis-maps-sdk-java-samples/analysis/viewshed-geoelement/README.md

 ## How to use the sample

 Click to set a destination for the vehicle (a GeoElement).
-The vehicle will 'drive' towards the tapped location.
+The vehicle will 'drive' towards the clicked location.
 The viewshed analysis will update as the vehicle moves.

 ## How it works